zbcli update

 sudo zbcli update -f <my_pub_key_file.pem> -y

-To run non-interactively up to the point of reboot confirmation, include the -n along with -y.
+To run non-interactively up to the point of reboot confirmation, include the --no-reboot option along with -y.

 See Also